snapdocs/a11y-brown-bag/README.md

+_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run the app, run `npm install` and then `npm start`._

 # Accessibility Brown Bag: A look into the soul of a screenreader

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-To run the app, run `npm install` and then `npm start`.

-_The following is a transcript from a brown bag, which you can watch [here](https://drive.google.com/file/d/1pp3opkGAhmWkwG1xruptojcqg-rOV8pC/view?usp=sharing)_
+The following is a transcript from a brown bag, which you can watch [here](https://drive.google.com/file/d/1pp3opkGAhmWkwG1xruptojcqg-rOV8pC/view?usp=sharing).

 ## Accessibility!